White House finalizing details to send free COVID tests to Americans soon, report says - NewsBreak

 The White House is working with the U.S. Postal Service to finalize details on delivering the millions of test kits to those who want them, the Washington Post reports .

 In the days leading up to Christmas, as the demand for COVID-19 tests began overwhelming some communities, President Joe Biden announced his administration would purchase 500 million at-home testing kits.
-Americans who want one of the free testing kits delivered to their home will be able to request them via a website that has not yet been made available.Walmart cuts paid leave for COVID in half after new CDC guidelines
+Americans who want one of the free testing kits delivered to their home will be able to request them via a website that has not yet been made available.Demand in Arkansas for take-home tests growing with omicron concerns

 According to the Post, test manufacturers and distributors looking to contribute to the 500 million tests had to submit proposals to the government.
 On Thursday, the Biden administration awarded its first contract toward the purchase, the Post reports.